flutter/website/src/get-started/fwe/user-input.md

 * Article: [Implement swipe to dismiss][]

 [pkg:`flutter_slidable`][]
 : A list item with directional slide actions that can be dismissed.

 * Video: [flutter_slidable (Package of the Week)][]

-## Build your own interactive widget with GestureDetector
+## Add interactivity with GestureDetector

 If none of Flutter's widgets fit the functionality for what you're looking for, you can add interactivity to your own widget using `GestureDetector`.

 * Video: [GestureDetector (Widget of the Week)][]
 * Documentation: [Taps, drags, and other gestures][]